GitBytes/MantisShrimp/README.md

 ```

 ## Querying the webapp via API
 Once the Webapp is running locally, you can actually ignore installing Mantis Shrimp entirely and simply query an API at the WebApp address.
-While PNNL runs the Mantis Shrimp server (Before September 2025) you can also query the API at that address.

 ```python
 import requests